 In all, Aylan Kurdi is dead but he didn’t die in vain.
 He died in order to save his fellow Syrian refugees - like a messiah really.
 And hence, the surviving Syrian refugees should forever remain grateful to Aylan.

-And to NATO, if you don’t want refugees knocking at your European borders, then stop interfering in other peoples affairs.
-Without your interference, there wouldn’t have been crisis in Iraq, Libya, Syria, etc. And Aylan would have been alive today.
+And to NATO, if you don’t want refugees knocking at your European borders, stop interfering in other people's affairs.
+Without your interference, there wouldn’t have been the crisis in Iraq, Libya, Syria, etc. And Aylan would have been alive today.